-Once accepted, the Certificate Application is authenticated by the CA in accordance with this CP "3.2 Initial Identification and Authentication" hereof.
+Once accepted, the Certificate Application is authenticated by the CA in accordance with this CP "3.2 Initial Identity Validation" hereof.

-The certificate request may include all factual information about the Applicant to be included in the Certificate, and such additional information as is necessary for the CA to obtain from the Applicant in order to comply with Baseline Requirements and the

-CA's Certificate Policy and/or Certification Practice Statement.
+The certificate request may include all factual information about the Applicant to be included in the Certificate, and such additional information as is necessary for the CA to obtain from the Applicant in order to comply with Baseline Requirements and the CA's Certificate Policy and/or Certification Practice Statement.
 In cases where the certificate request does not contain all the necessary information about the Applicant, the CA shall obtain the remaining information from the Applicant or, having obtained it from a reliable, independent, third-party data source, confirm it with the Applicant.
 The CA shall establish and follow a documented procedure for verifying all data requested for inclusion in the Certificate by the Applicant.

 Applicant information include, but not be limited to, at least one Fully-Qualified Domain Name to be included in the Certificate's Subject Alternative Name extension.

-In the CPS "6.3.2 Certificate Operational Periods and Key Pair Usage Periods", the expiration date of the subscriber certificate is limited.
+In the CPS "6.3.2 Certificate Operational Periods and Key Pair Usage Periods", the

-The CA may use the documents and data provided in this CP, Section "3.2 Initial Identity Validation" to verify certificate information, or may reuse previous validations themselves, provided that:
+The CA may use the documents and data provided in this CP "3.2 Initial Identity Validation" to verify certificate information, or may reuse previous validations themselves, provided that:

-The CA obtained the data or document from a source specified under this CP, Section "3.2 Initial Identity Validation" or completed the validation itself no more than 825 days prior to issuing the Certificate.
+The CA obtained the data or document from a source specified under this CP "3.2 Initial Identity Validation" or completed the validation itself no more than 825 days prior to issuing the Certificate.

-Effective 2021-10-01, for validation of Domain Names according to this CP, Section "3.2.2.4 Domain Authentication", any reused data, document, or completed validation must be obtained no more than 398 days prior to issuing the Certificate.
+For validation of Domain Names according to this CP "3.2.2.4 Domain Authentication", any data, document, or completed validation used MUST be obtained no more than 398 days prior to issuing the Certificate.